My journey to the completing of the London Marathon!

 I have just completed the first 4 weeks of my marathon training which means there are a further 12 weeks to go!!!
 Right now that feels like a lot of weeks.
 However, this week is a very light week (still 13 miles split over 4 days!!!!) as you need to rest yourself to prepare for what is going to be 8 weeks of significant hard work not just physically but mentally.

 I find myself asking “what the hell am I doing”.
 What on earth possessed me to even consider running a marathon.
-For those who know my well, my problem is often I don’t know how to say no. People will say lets do this, lets do that and I go, ooh yes always fancied that when actually I am not sure I really have but just think Ill give it a go.
+For those who know me well, my problem is often I don’t know how to say no. People will say let's do this, let's do that and I go, ooh yes always fancied that when actually I am not sure I really have but just think Ill give it a go.

 That is how I got here.
 Last year I found I had no focus for my regular gym sessions.
 I love going to the gym but somehow I felt I needed something to train for which is why I signed up for the Manchester Half marathon and trained for that throughout the summer of 2017.
 It was during this time I met Adam Green who aspired to run the London marathon and popped the seed in my head.